Vyacheslav "Slava" Rychkov (Вячеслав Рычков)

 Professeur, Faculté de Physique, Université Pierre et Marie Curie (Paris VI), Laboratoire de Physique Théorique de l'Ecole Normale Supérieure (on leave of absence until 2017)

 Membre Junior de l'Institut Universitaire de France

 Some months ago, I put a paper out, based on the results obtained under my guidance by Zhong Ming Tan, an outstanding student from the ENS master program, during his two month internship at CERN.
-I was invited to submit the paper to the newly created Fast Track Communication section of Journal of Physics A, which I did.
-All three (!) referee reports were positive, so the paper was published.
+I was invited to submit the paper to the newly created Fast Track Communication section of Journal of Physics A. The paper was published after an impressively fast refereeing process (although it included three referee reports).
 It was also featured in the Publisher's Pick section of the journal's website.
 In case you don't have access, I copy our featured comments below:

 27-28/07/2015 I gave 3 introductory lectures about the conformal bootstrap at a PhD school in DESY:

 The lectures were recorded and can be downloaded here.